ArshamFN/R6S-Recon-Scout-Analog-FPV-Ground-Robot/docs/logs/2026-03-15-session-000-project-kickoff.md

 **AKK BA3 5.8G 40CH AIO FPV Camera** selected to replace the originally considered AKK KC04.
 At 20×14mm and 4.7g, the BA3 is significantly more appropriate for the barrel form factor.
 Max output of 200mW is sufficient for the operating range of a ground robot.
-The BA3 operates on 3.3–5.5V and will be powered directly from the ESC BEC 5V rail — no voltage regulator required.
+The BA3 operates on 3.3–5.5V and is powered from the UBEC-3A 5V regulated output.
 The KC04 is shelved for a future long-range build.

 ### Power System
 Two 2S 800mAh 50C LiPo packs wired in parallel — 1600mAh total at 7.4V nominal.
-At 50C discharge rate the pack can deliver 40A continuously, which matches the combined ESC limit.
+Two 800mAh 50C packs in parallel deliver 80A max continuous, which is well within the combined ESC rating.
 Estimated runtime at normal driving loads is approximately 10–12 minutes.
 A dedicated external battery pod with waterproof connector is planned to allow charging without disassembly.